EveryOneIsGross/groundedICARUS/README.md

 - `history_window`: The number of previous conversation turns to include for context.
 Larger windows provide more context but may slow down processing.
 (Default: 3)
 - `use_conversation_history`: Whether to use conversation history for context in responses.
 (Options: true/false)
+- `zero_shot`: Whether it saves as a 0-shot q&a pair to jsonl or as a single multi-turn conversation.
+(Options: true/false)

 ## Document Settings